What Are Nano Brows vs Microblading?

 Nano brows generally heal with slightly less visible peeling and a marginally smoother healing experience—not dramatically different, but noticeable.

 One thing is the same: you need a touch-up at 6-8 weeks regardless of which technique you choose.
 The touch-up is part of the process, not a sign something went wrong.
+I cover what to expect at the touch-up appointment — including the small adjustments I make to color and stroke density — in my microblading touch-up guide.

 Pricing: What to Expect